Minor in Possession of Alcohol in California - BPC 25662

 What are the Common Defenses?

-There are a variety of defense strategies our lawyers might be able to use to defend against the MIP charges you face including:
+There are a variety of defense strategies our lawyers might be able to use to defend against the MIP charges you face, including:

 - The minor didn't actually possess any alcohol – In some cases, we might be able to show the minor who did not actually possess alcohol and have their case dismissed

-- The minor was delivering alcohol to some of appropriate age – This could happen if police cite a minor while they are making delivery of alcohol to a family member of another appropriate situation
+- The minor was delivering alcohol to someone of appropriate age – This could happen if police cite a minor while they are making delivery of alcohol to a family member of another appropriate situation

 Retain a Juvenile Criminal Attorney